fpopic/master-indexers/README.md

 #### Usage:

-Used to preprocess input files on single machine because it constructs shared lookup table \
+Used to preprocess input files on a single machine because it constructs shared lookup table \
-(sync for mutable collection needed on multicore) and maps ids to indices \
+(sync for mutable collection needed on multicore), maps ids to indices \
-(e.g. customerId => customerIndex, itemId => itemIndex) and saves the file with it's lookup table.
+(e.g. customerId => customerIndex, itemId => itemIndex) and saves to a file with it's lookup table.

 Indices are prefered over ids because linear algebra libraries operate with indices.